nfarina/xmldoc/README.md

 All methods with `child` in the name operate only on direct children; they do not do a deep/recursive search.

+It's important to note that `xmldoc` is designed for when you know exactly what you want from your XML file.
+For instance, it's great for parsing API responses with known structures, but it's not great at teasing things out of HTML documents from the web.

+If you need to do lots of searching through your XML document, I highly recommend trying a different library like [node-elementtree](https://github.com/racker/node-elementtree).

 ### eachChild(func)

 Similar to [underscore's][underscore] `each` method, it will call `func(child, index, array)` for each child of the given node.